milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 App Engine: App Engine enables you to build and host applications on the same systems that power Google applications.
 App Engine offers fast development and deployment; simple administration, with no need to worry about hardware, patches or backups; and effortless scalability.

 Batch: Batch is a fully-managed service that allows you to create batch jobs at scale.
 The service dynamically provisions certain Google Cloud resources, schedules your batch job on the resources, manages the queue for the job, and executes the job.
 Batch is natively integrated with Google Cloud services for storage, logging, monitoring, and more.

+Blockchain Node Engine: Blockchain Node Engine is a fully-managed node-hosting service for Web3 development.

 Compute Engine: Compute Engine offers scalable and flexible virtual machine computing capabilities in the cloud, with options to utilize certain CPUs, GPUs, or Cloud TPUs.
 You can use Compute Engine to solve large-scale processing and analytic problems on Google's computing, storage, and networking infrastructure.